01-edu/public/subjects/vehiclephysics/README.md

 To create the map you should use the Landscape tool.
 Also add a track using spline roads.

+After downloading and unzipping this [file](https://assets.01-edu.org/VehiculePhysics.zip), you can copy its content to your project Content folder.

-When finished, your project should look like the executable example on the folder or the [“Expected Result” video](https://youtu.be/4dXjFKh_jjY).
+When finished, your project should look like the [“Expected Result” video](https://youtu.be/4dXjFKh_jjY).

-> Don’t forget to zip up the project compile and save everything for peer correction.
+> Do not forget to zip up the project compile and save everything for peer correction.

 #### Bonus